numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 User Impact
 -----------

-The current ecosystem has very few user defined datatypes using NumPy, the two most prominent being: ``rational`` and ``quaternion``.
+The current ecosystem has very few user-defined datatypes using NumPy, the two most prominent being: ``rational`` and ``quaternion``.
 These represent fairly simple datatypes which are not strongly impacted by the current limitations.